enzomatric/servicenow_skype/README.md

 ## Compatibility

-ServiceNow: Tested on New York instance
+30th Dec 2019 - Tested on New York instance
+06th Jan 2020 - Tested on Madrid instance

 ## Screenshots